bradycrimmins/predictive-maintenance/README.md

 - The success of the LSTM model highly depends on the quality and quantity of the data.
 Consider collecting a diverse set of sensor readings over a significant period to improve model accuracy.
 - Adjust the `sequence_length` parameter based on the frequency of sensor readings and the nature of the equipment to capture relevant temporal patterns.
 - Experiment with different LSTM architectures, adding more layers or units, to find the optimal model configuration for your specific use case.

-This README provides an overview of implementing predictive maintenance using LSTM neural networks.
-By proactively predicting equipment failures, businesses can significantly reduce downtime and maintenance costs, ensuring smoother operations within the supply chain.